-Intrusive rocks, on the other hand, form underground and the areas where they form can be categorized to aid in the finding of minerals.
+Intrusive rocks, on the other hand, form underground, and the areas where they form can be categorized to aid in the finding of minerals.

 Sometimes magma is exposed to the surface through the movement of plates.
 In this case, the magma can come up and cool in the bottom of the ocean – this is called an ophiolite.
-These are mainly used by scientists studying earth’s composition.
+These are mainly used by scientists studying the earth’s composition.

-This is just what it sounds like, a long vertical cavity which has previously filled with magma and allowed it to cool, causing intrusive rock.
+This is just what it sounds like, a long vertical cavity that has previously filled with magma and allowed it to cool, causing intrusive rock.
 Because it is so long, the magma which is present in these is typically from far below the surface.

 Dikes and Sills

 If magma can enter this structure, then it forms a flat sheet.
-If this sheet does not cross over any of the existing layers, it is called a sill, otherwise it is called a dike.
+If this sheet does not cross over any of the existing layers, it is called a sill, otherwise, it is called a dike.

-You will hear this word referred to geology a lot.
+You will hear this word referred to as geology a lot.
 It just means a large deposit or area with intrusive, mostly felsic igneous rocks.

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):